Senjonnes/loan-booking-micorservice/loan-approval.md

-# Save To Draft Endpoint
+# Loan Approval Endpoint

-This section implements a RESTful API endpoint for saving loan drafts with the following components:
+This code implements a RESTful API endpoint for confirming loan actions (approval or rejection) with the following components:

 ### Controller Layer